 Definition/Introduction

-To obtain a fine resolution of the visual field during motion, either self–motion (translational or rotational) or object motion, precise control of eye movements is necessary.
-These oculomotor movements are controlled at various levels from end-organ (retinal and extraretinal sources) to supranuclear foci (motor planning stage).
+Precise eye movement control is necessary to obtain a fine resolution of the visual field during motion, either self–motion (translational or rotational) or object motion.
+These oculomotor movements are controlled at various levels, from end-organ (retinal and extraretinal sources) to supranuclear foci (motor planning stage).

-Reflex arc involved in the maintenance of stable visual field includes:
+Reflex arc involved in the maintenance of a stable visual field includes:

 - Extraretinal signals about head motion